Wromo/wromo/README.md

 ## Sponsors

-Wromo is generously supported by Netlify, Vercel, and several other amazing organizations.
+Wromo is generously supported by several other amazing organizations.

 [❤️ Sponsor Wromo! ❤️](FUNDING.md)